jallred33/306/contract overview.md

 To fulfill any grade contract a student must do the following, which should nonetheless be specified in the contract submitted for approval.
 When writing self assessments students must describe how they have met these requirements in addition to the grade-specific requirements:

 * Come to class prepared to discuss the assigned readings.
 Participate actively in class activities and discussions, making observations and asking questions that help the class think together.
-* Meet with me in person—during office hours or another scheduled time *at least once* prior to Friday April 19th-to ensure you are on-track to meet your contract requirements, discuss any questions or concerns you have about the course or your progress, and decide on any necessary contract amendments.
+* Meet with me in person—during office hours or another scheduled time *at least once* by Friday April 19th-to ensure you are on-track to meet your contract requirements, discuss any questions or concerns you have about the course or your progress, and decide on any necessary contract amendments.
 * Complete the minimums of quantity and quality of the four assignments (above) for your contracted grade.
 * Revise contractual assignments as necessary until both you and I consider them “Satisfactory.”
 * Complete a final self-assessment demonstrating that your work has met the agreed requirements, submitting it to Professor Allred by 5pm on Wednesday May 15th.